Lomztein/Adminthulhu/README.md

  -- INTRODUCTION --

-Adminthulhu is an automated Discord bot, created for use in the Monster Mash semi-public Discord server.
-Due to this, the complexity of the bot can be much higher, with a lot more API calls avaialble at any time.
-At the same time, it is also much easier to program, since there are no checks or data neccesary for different servers.
-However, because of this, a single bot instance cannot run on multiple servers.
-While a rewrite would be able to fix this, that would be a bit too much work for something that isn't a professional project in the first place.
-Perhaps someday, but even then multi-server support is unlikely.
-A rewrite in this case would function more to clean up the code, which contains a lot of originally unplanned features, leading to a bit of a mess at times.
+Adminthulhu is an automated Discord bot, originally created for use only in the Monster Mash semi-public Discord server.
+Due to this, the complexity of the bot could be much higher and functionality less specialized.
+However, due to popular demand, a configuration system was implemented which now allows anyone to host their own customized version of the bot.
+Additionally, the bot is fully open source, and at least 15% of the code is quite easy to expand upon, allowing users to expand it with their own advanced functionality.

+ -- GETTING IT RUNNING --

+Getting this bot running on your own server requires, as previously mentioned, self-hosting.
+The bot is written in C# using the .NET Core multiplatform framework, and is therefore able to run on most platforms, however the automated patcher currently only works on Windows and Linux based systems.

+Guide to installing the bot without patcher: https://pastebin.com/xhLinqRD To download and use the automated patcher, as well as get support, visit the hub Discord server: https://discordapp.com/invite/ktm8DsD

  -- KEY FEATURES --